 Subject area: Research infrastructure

 Focus: Needs inventory

-- Please note that you can only reach the inventory via the following link External link, opens in new window..
+Please note that you can only access the inventory in Prisma via this link External link, opens in new window..

 Pdf / Printout

 In addition to reading the call text, you also need to consult our Guide for applicants.

 The purpose of the needs inventory is to identify areas where the needs for new research infrastructure of national interest are clear.
 The proposals sent to the Swedish Research Council shall either cover needs for entirely new research infrastructure, or needs for bringing together and significantly developing existing resources into a research infrastructure where all component parts are of national interest and the bringing together of them results in clear added value for research within the field.

 Proposals for needs for more comprehensive development within existing infrastructures with funding from the Swedish Research Council may also be submitted to the needs inventory.
 The aim of the development shall be to create a comprehensive change to the scientific production, or a significant change to the technical approach.
 Routine maintenance or gradual improvements may not be included, however.

 Needs for new international infrastructure may also be submitted to the needs inventory.
 This relates to both Swedish participation in the construction of new international infrastructure and Swedish participation in existing organisations.

 Please note that the Swedish Research Council does not publish an open call for research infrastructure grants.
 In order to submit an application under the Swedish Research Council’s targeted call for research infrastructure grants in 2023, the need must first have been identified and prioritised in the needs inventory.